-- (1) HTCP-certified department personnel will obtain random samples by directly supervising HTCP-certified contractor personnel sampling from trucks at the plant.
+- (1) HTCP-certified department personnel will obtain QV random samples by directly supervising HTCP-certified contractor personnel sampling from trucks at the plant.
 Sample size must be adequate to run the appropriate required tests in addition to one set of duplicate tests that may be required for dispute resolution (i.e., retained).
-This requires sample sizes which accommodate a three-way split for all random sampling per sublot.
-All QC samples shall provide the following: QC, QC-split, and QC-retained.
-All QV samples shall provide the following: QV, QV-split, and QV-retained.
-The contractor shall take possession and test the QC and QV-split portions.
-The engineer will observe the splitting and take possession of the samples intended for QV testing (i.e., QV and QC-split) and the retained portions.
-Additional sampling details are found in Appendix A. - (2) The department will verify product quality using the test methods enumerated here in 460.2.8.3.1.4(2), other engineer-approved methods, or other methods the industry and department HMA technical team recognizes.
-The department will identify test methods before construction starts and use only those methods during production of that material unless the engineer and contractor mutually agree otherwise. - (3) The department will perform all testing conforming to the following standards:
+This requires sample sizes which yield three splits for all random sampling per sublot.
+All QV samples shall provide the following: QC, QV, and Retained.
+The department will observe the splitting and take possession of the samples intended for QV testing (i.e., QV portion from each sample) and the Retained portions.
+The department will take possession of retained samples accumulated to date each day QV samples are collected.
+Retention of samples will be provided until surpassing the analysis window of up to 5 lots, as defined in standard spc 460.2.8.3.1.7(2) of this document.
+Additional sampling details are found in Appendix A. - (2) The department will verify product quality using the test methods specified here in standard spec 460.2.8.3.1.4(3).
+The department will identify test methods before construction starts and use only those methods during production of that material unless the engineer and contractor mutually agree otherwise.

-Betete

-Bulk specific gravity (Gmb) of the compacted mixture according to AASHTO T166.

-Maximum specific gravity (Gmm) according to AASHTO T209.

-Air voids (Va) by calculation according to AASHTO T269.

-VMA by calculation according to AASHTO R35.

-AC by ignition oven according to AASHTO T 308 (required, but informational only)

-(4) The department will randomly test each design mixture at the minimum frequency of one test for each lot (Normal lot size is 3750 tons).
+- (3) The department will perform all testing conforming to the following standards: - Bulk specific gravity (Gmb) of the compacted mixture according to AASHTO T 166. - Maximum specific gravity (Gmm) according to AASHTO T 209. - · Air voids (Va) by calculation according to AASHTO T 269. - · Voids in Mineral Aggregate (VMA) by calculation according to AASHTO R 35. - Asphalt Content (AC) in percent by ignition oven according to AASHTO T 308 or by chemical extraction according to AASHTO T 164 - (4) The department will randomly test each design mixture at the minimum frequency of one test for each lot.